mkumar183/my-diaries/Interview Questions/02-Inventory-of-your-achievements.md

 2022-24:
 Hoonuit assimilation and expansion in India.
-Major projects like Assessments Automation, Snowflake Automation.
+Major projects like Assessments Automation, Snowflake Migration.
 Strategic initiatives such as dividing teams and ownership by Components across Hoonuit.
 ChatGPT Innovations and